Tag Archives: creepy bugs

 “It’s not a bedtime book, it’s a bathroom book, Daddy.”
 Duh implied.

-“Good night,” he said with a kiss.
+“Good night,” I said with a kiss.

 “Don’t let the bed bugs bite,” Becca chimed in with the sing-song benediction of her bedtime ritual.